Find out how to report sheep or goat movements through the Livestock Information Service (LIS) electronically or in paper form.

 If you want to use a CPRC service, check the holding you’re sending animals to is an approved CPRC and tick the CPRC box on your movement form.

 At the moment CPRCs are generally markets, but some abattoirs may become CPRCs over time.
-See a list of approved CPRCs.
+View a list of approved CPRCs.

 You must report on-movement within 3 days of sheep or goats arriving on your holding.

-The keeper that sent the animals can’t confirm that they’ve arrived on your behalf.
+The keeper that sent the animals can’t report that they’ve arrived on your behalf.

 Report an on-movement electronically

-You’ll be able to confirm details of an on-movement electronically through your ARAMS account, as long as the keeper that sent you animals entered the movement onto ARAMS.
+You’ll be able to confirm details of an on-movement electronically through your LIS account, if the keeper that sent you animals entered the movement onto LIS.

-If the sending keeper didn’t enter the move onto ARAMS, you can still electronically submit a report by entering all of the on and off details of the move either:
+If the sending keeper didn’t enter the move onto LIS, you can still electronically report the move by entering all of the on and off details of the move either:

-- through your farm management software, if it’s linked to ARAMS
+- through your farm management software, if it’s linked to LIS

-Alternatively you can report the on-movement on paper.
+Alternatively, you can report the on-movement on paper if you’re a farmer keeper.

-Unless both the off and on moves are reported electronically, you as the receiving keeper must keep a paper copy of the incoming movement report for 3 years from the date the animal arrives on your holding.
+Unless both the off and on moves are reported electronically, you as the receiving keeper must keep a paper copy (or scan) of the incoming movement document for 3 years from the date the animal arrives on your holding.

 Report an on-movement on paper

-If you don’t have an ARAMS account, or if the sending keeper hasn’t entered details of a movement on ARAMS, you can:
+If you do not have a LIS account, or if the sending keeper has not entered details of a movement on LIS, you can:

-- send a paper copy of the ARAMS-1 form to the address on the form
+- send a paper copy of the LIS-1 form to the address on the form

-- scan the ARAMS-1 form and email it to firstname.lastname@example.org
+- scan the LIS-1 form and email it to email@example.com

 As the receiving keeper, you must keep a copy of the movement report for 3 years from the date the animal arrives on your holding.

-Standstill restrictions after sheep or goats arrive at your holding
+Standstill restrictions after sheep, goats, cattle or pigs arrive on your holding

-- move sheep, goats or cattle off your holding for 6 days
+- sheep, goats or cattle off your holding for 6 days

-- move pigs off your holding for 20 days
+- pigs off your holding for 20 days